Manta-Network/docs/docs/guides/DolphinPay.md

    </div>
 <br/>

-Open Manta Signer and follow instructions to create your ZkAddress.
+Open Manta Signer and follow instructions to create your zkAddress.
 See our [guide to Manta Signer](https://docs.manta.network/docs/guides/MantaSigner) for more details.

 <br/>